melissamonroe/etl-project/README.md

 ## Running the ETL
 There are several ways to run the ETL for Craigslist.

 1. To have an interactive experience it can be run from a [Jupyter Notebook](./src/cl_rental_scrape.ipynb)
 2. Run from a .bat or .sh file for automation on both windows and *nix environments [craigslist_etl.bat](./resources/scripts/craigslist_etl.bat) and [craigslist_etl.sh](./resources/scripts/craigslist_etl.sh)

 ## Data Sources
 ### Scraping Craigslist appartment and house rental pages
-The pages for the San Diego appartment and house rental from [sandiego.craisglist.org/search/apa](https://sandiego.craigslist.org/search/apa)
+The pages for the San Diego apartment rentals are located here: [sandiego.craisglist.org/search/apa](https://sandiego.craigslist.org/search/apa)
 ### Zip code data
-The primary zip code data is from [federalgovernmentzipcodes.us/](http://federalgovernmentzipcodes.us/).**** We renamed the file to [zipc_codes.csv](./resources/data/zipcodes.csv).
+The primary zip code data is from [federalgovernmentzipcodes.us/](http://federalgovernmentzipcodes.us/).
+We renamed the file to [zipc_codes.csv](./resources/data/zipcodes.csv).
 The data was loaded into the database as the following objects.
 This data is not used directly in the project as of yet and may be replaced in the future.

 ```json